quicwg/base-drafts/draft-ietf-quic-transport.md

 To reduce
-the likelihood of deadlock for interdependent data, the application sender should ensure that data is not sent until the data it depends on has consumed both stream- and connection- level flow control credit.
+the likelihood of deadlock for interdependent data, the application sender should ensure that dependent data is not sent until the data it depends on has been accounted for in both stream- and connection- level flow control credit. connection- level flow control credit.

 Some deadlocking scenarios might be resolved by cancelling affected streams with